Octadira/banjin-cli/README.md

 ## Core Features

 -   **Remote Operations via SSH ☁️:** Securely connect to any server and instruct the AI to perform tasks, manage files, or run diagnostics directly on the remote machine.
--   **Intelligent Tool-Based Agent 🧠:** Banjin uses a Large Language Model (LLM) that can reason and decide which tools to use to accomplish your goals.
+-   **Intelligent Tool-Based Agent 🧠:** Banjin uses a Large Language Model (LLMs) that can reason and decide which tools to use to accomplish your goals.
 -   **Interactive Confirmation ✅:** For safety, Banjin will always show you the exact command or action it intends to perform and ask for your explicit approval before execution.
 -   **Extensible with MCP Tools 🔧:** The "Model Context Protocol" (MCP) tool system allows you to extend Banjin's capabilities.
 -   **Context-Aware 📚:** Provide the AI with custom instructions and context through `.md` files, tailoring its behavior and knowledge to your specific project or environment.